audryna2801/yelpRatingPredictor/README.md

 One feature of this file contains the element of "sleeping" and a user-defined counter (where a higher number corresponds to a longer run-time but fewer pages skipped).
 Yelp attempts to block attempts for web-scraping, making it hard for an algorithm to go through the web pages without being blocked.
 With this caveat in mind, we created a feature such that during scraping, for each page, it would randomly "sleep" to try to bypass the Yelp's detection system and/or tries again "counter" many times if it fails, before giving up and skipping the page.
 This ended up working as we were able to collect more reviews than before.
 However, this comes at the cost of a longer runtime due to the random "sleeps" and more retries.

 Another feature of this file is that we've included a maximum number of reviews per restaurant parameter for users to decide upon crawling and scraping.
 This enables users to get reviews from a variety of restaurants at a faster rate because once this maximum number is reached, the crawler will skip to the next restaurant.
-This also allows for more equal distribution of reviews for each restaurant/cuisine because in Yelp, some restaurants have around 8000 reviews while others only have around 1000 - 2000 reviews.
+This also allows for more equal distribution of reviews for each restaurant/cuisine because, in Yelp, some restaurants have around 8000 reviews while others only have around 1000 - 2000 reviews.

 ### merge_data.py
 This file contains one function that combines all restaurant reviews scraped using the functions in crawl_and_scrape.py into one DataFrame.
 Then, it grouped each review by rating and attempts to sample equally from each rating group to create a dataset with 5,000 reviews.

-If there is insufficient reviews from any particular rating group, then we will adjust accordingly and simply accept all reviews from the rating group.
+If there are insufficient reviews from any particular rating group, then we will adjust accordingly and simply accept all reviews from the rating group.
 Additional reviews will be sampled from other rating groups instead.
-The final dataframe will be written into a CSV.
+The final DataFrame will be written into a CSV.

 ### analyze_words.py
 This file focuses on processing the CSV file that contains the 10,000 balanced reviews (output of merged_data.py) and returning a DataFrame with the corpus' tokens as the columns and the TF-IDF values for each review as the rows.
 It considers the n-gram length, whether or not to lemmatize words, and how many stop words should be removed.